 Abandoned Orders Not Capturing https://cartflows.com/docs/abandoned-orders-not-capturing/ Mon, 25 May 2020 08:18:11 +0000 https://cartflows.com/?post_type=docs&p=32688 Is your Cart not capturing Abandoned Orders?

-Here in this article, we will find out how to resolve the issue of Woocommerce Cart Abandonment Recovery plugin not capturing the abandoned carts.
+Here in this article, we will find out how to resolve the issue of Cart Abandonment Recovery for WooCommerce plugin not capturing the abandoned carts.

 Generally, this issue is may occur due to the disabled WP CRON.